 nothing on the new improved Tyger as he leaves Dorothy’s house

 with a new job.
-He is ready to rock and roll on a new mission in
+He is ready to rock and roll on a new mission in life.

 “I think I can.
 I think I can,” he tells the bomb sans

-muffler that answers back, “You know it Sam, you am.”
+muffler, which answers back, “You know it Sam, you am.”

 (So speaks Tyger’s mother the car.)

 “What the hey hey hey, I’m an insurance investigator now,”